Disclaimer & Copyright Notices; Optimized for the MS Edge

-The bathymetric map; the morphological data; the location map; the Cow Bay River watershed flow chart; the paleolimnology of lakes in the HRM; and the first ever study in Nova Scotia utilizing the Lake Evaluation Index (LEI) developed by the USEPA's Corvallis Research Lab
+The bathymetric map; the morphological data; the location map; the Cow Bay River watershed flow chart; peruse our predictive modelling, and view a relevant model; the paleolimnology of lakes in the HRM; Excel archive data module

 - Russell Lake, Dartmouth-Paleolimnology results from an NSERC funded research project, 2000's-archives from our files; January 16, 2013